Annanur: Geography

 Thirumullaivoyal revenue is surrounded by Red Hills Lake, Oragadam, Ambattur, Avadi, Athipet and Ayanambakkam.
 Within Thirumullaivoyal, there are large area of lakes such as Thirumullaivoyal lake, Arapath Lake, Ambattur Lake, and the like.
 Airports Authority of India, Southern Railways, temples, and the Tamil Nadu Police own many green-belt areas.

-Demographics

-The majority of Annanur residents are railway employees, UAV Pilots, government and public servants and the traditional Annanur inhabitants.
-Individual plot owners out number than flat owners.

 Transportation

 Rail

 Annanur has a railway station on the Chennai suburban railway, for the locals to commute.

 Annanur Railway Station falls within Avadi Taluk, Tiruvallur District, within municipal limits of Avadi Municipality.
 Bounded north by Redhills Lake, South By Parithipattu (Avadi), Ayappakkam, Athipet, East by Ambattur Zone West by Parithipattu (Avadi), Thirumullaivoyal has two railway stations (halt), namely, Thirumullaivoyal and Annanur within one kilometer distance.

 Road

 Chennai Tirupati National High Way (NH 205) is the main road connectivity to Annanur Railway Station in Thirumulaivoyal, 60 Feet Railway Station Road (Railway Road) is the connecting road from NH 205 to Annanur Railway Station, Avadi Car Shed Complex.
 Presently NH 205 is under road widening.
 This project is under taken by Transstroy India.

 There is a proposal by Tamil Nadu Highways Department, under Rural Road Scheme, having its office in Chengalpattu, to construct a road over bridge across at Railway Level Crossing No. 7 at 17/34-18/2 in between Ambattur and Avadi (near Annanur Railway Station).
 A detailed project report has been prepared by the Alps Incorporation Chennai. which will connect to Chennai Bypass, Outer Ring Road, NH.
 4.

 Bus no -S97 run between Avadi - Ambattur O. T.